omega8cc/boa/docs/DRUSH-CLI.md

 - `oN.ftp` — the FTP/limited shell user, accessible via SSH with BOA's special shell wrapper

 The PHP-CLI version management and `vdrush` described in this document depend on BOA's **special shell wrapper**.
-Of your two logins, only the `oN.ftp` limited shell runs your commands through it.
+Of these two accounts only `oN.ftp` is a login, and its limited shell runs your commands through the wrapper.
 The wrapper also runs every Ægir task on your account, which is why the control files steer those tasks too.
 It reads and applies the PHP-CLI version you have configured via the control files described below, and makes `vdrush` available.